temporalio/proposals/cli/006-cli-output-options.md

 #### - Output is often noisy, single entity row may spill to the next rows and break the tables.

 Change the list commands to output 3-5 columns/fields by default.
-Add `--details` flag that will add few more of the ~most important fields.
+Add `--long` flag that will add few more of the ~most important fields.
 This behavior is similar to `nushell`'s `ls --long` flag
 ``` bash
 tctl workflow list --details
 ```